 1. Enhancements for EAS (re)discovery and UPF (re)selection with reducing impact on central 5GC NF

-a) Potential update to the Nudm_SDM service to include a "local offloading allowed" indication in the SM subscription data.
+a) Update to the Nudm_SDM service to support a new Local Offloading Management allowed indication in the subscription data.

 b) Potential update to the UDR to support a new feature for local offloading.

-c) Potential update to the Nsmf_PDUSession service to support the transfer of the local offloading policy (e.g., IP range(s) and/or FQDN(s)) from PCF to the I-SMF via the SMF.
+c) Updates to the Nsmf_PDUSession service to support new IEs over N11 and N16a for the support of I-SMF based Local Offloading Management, including:

+a new Local Offloading Management allowed indication in the Create SM Context Request;

+new information from SMF to I-SMF, e.g. Local Offloading Management information;

+new information from I-SMF to SMF, e.g. EASDF IP address, DNS security information, information for EAS rediscovery; and

-d) Potential update to the Nsmf_PDUSession service to facilitate the forwarding of AF-provided traffic influence information from the SMF to the I-SMF.
+potential updates to N16a to facilitate the forwarding of AF-provided traffic influence information from the SMF to the I-SMF.

-e) Potential update to the NRF to support I-SMF selection for local offloading management.
+d) Updates to the NRF APIs to support UPF selection based on the supported N6 delay measurement protocols.
+Potential updates to the NRF APIs to support I-SMF selection for local offloading management.

-f) Potential update to support the I-SMF as a consumer of the EASDF service.
+e) Updates to support the I-SMF as a consumer of the EASDF (Neasdf_DNSContext and Neasdf_BaselineDNSPattern) services.

 2. Enhancement of EAS and local UPF (re)selection

-a) Potential update to the UPF to support N6 delay measurement and reporting.
-The anticipated measurement configuration includes network instances (i.e. mapped from DNAIs), N6 endpoints (e.g., target EAS IP addresses/Designated IP range), delay measurement protocols (e.g., ICMP, TWAMP, OWAMP, or other IETF-defined protocols), and optional protocol-specific configuration parameters.
+a) PFCP enhancements over N4 to support N6 delay measurement and reporting.

 CT3: